This post is sponsored by Airofit. Get 15% off the Airofit Breathing Trainer with the code MySwimPro.

 You might throw a hypoxic swim set in here and there, and that’s about it.
 But when it comes to improving swimming performance, breathing — and especially breath control — is extremely important.

 So, how do you improve your breath control and vital lung capacity?
-We have some helpful tips for you, including a tool from Airofit that helped Fares increase his vital lung capacity by 25% in just 4 weeks!
+We have some helpful tips for you, including a tool from Airofit that helped Fares increase his accessible lung capacity by 25% in just 4 weeks!

 Why is Breath Control Important?